den330/ud036_StarterCode/README.md

 1. Computer(Windows or Mac OS)
 2. Python 3
-3. working knowledge of using the command-line
+3. Working knowledge of using the command-line

 ## Instructions